 Occupational therapy and feeding therapy can help children manage stimulation and triggers.
-A method of therapy called sensory integration has found support among researchers and therapists, although researchers are still working to understand how sensory integration helps the brain.
+A method of therapy called sensory integration has among researchers and therapists, although researchers are still working to understand how sensory integration helps the brain.

 Treating related conditions can improve sensory overload symptoms.
 The medication aripiprazole (Abilify) has been found to improve sensory processing in people with autism, for example.

 Sensory overload can feel overwhelming, but identifying coping mechanisms that work for you will put you back in control.
 When you’re experiencing sensory overload, there’s nothing wrong with removing yourself from the situation to cut down the stimulation your brain is dealing with.